Skip to main content

 Corfu Between Tales and Reality

 Among all religious beliefs, the Greek pantheon of colorful gods is perhaps the best described in the history of all human religiosity.
-There is literally no piece of Greek land or portion of the sea or the tiniest island that has no origin in radiant old mythology.
+There is literally no piece of Greek land, portion of the sea, or the tiniest island that has no origin in radiant old mythology.
 The island of Corfu is no exception as well.
-Apparently in the mythological history, it was one of those unnamed islands in the region of Scheria where the mighty Poseidon spent a portion of his eternity with fresh water nymph Korkyra.
-Their descendants, the Phaeacians as described by Homer in Odysseus' adventures inherited the island and named it to the Poseidon's lover.
+Apparently in the mythological history, it was one of those unnamed islands in the region of Scheria where the mighty Poseidon spent a portion of his eternity with the freshwater nymph Korkyra.
+Their descendants, the Phaeacians, as described by Homer in Odysseus' adventures, inherited the island and named it after Poseidon's lover.
 The final shape of the island owns the appearance to Poseidon as well when he separated Paxos from Corfu with his trident in order to create a love nest for him and his wife Amphitrite (sea nymph this time).
-I don't blame him, both Korkyra and Paxos are beautiful and colorful islands and he obviously knew his craft well.
-I understand his affect...
+I don't blame him; both Korkyra and Paxos are beautiful and colorful islands, and he obviously knew his craft well.
+I understand his af...

 Three Caves

-Part of Serbia lands below Danube river is pretty mountainous, with complex geology especially in eastern parts where Carpathian and Balkan mountains collided and over eons formed Serbian Carpathians with total of 14 independent mountain ranges in existence today.
-These rocks date back to the Proterozoic Eon (2.5 billion - 541 million years ago) with limestones and dolomites mainly formed from late Jurassic to early Cretaceous, around 100 million years ago.
-There are dozens of large caves within these mountains and many with tourist paths built to visit and admire their beauty and history.
-Two of them we visited last week and they both gave us extraordinary experience and impressions.
-However, the first cave in this blog story belongs to the one formed in the foothill of an ancient volcano of the nowadays mountain of Bukulja in western Serbia, although the recent paper posted a theory that the mountain is much younger (15 million year ago) and instead formed in tectonic process...
+Part of Serbia below the Danube River is pretty mountainous, with complex geology, especially in the eastern parts where the Carpathian and Balkan mountains collided and over eons formed the Serbian Carpathians, with a total of 14 independent mountain ranges in existence today.
+These rocks date back to the Proterozoic Eon (2.5 billion–541 million years ago), with limestones and dolomites mainly formed from late Jurassic to early Cretaceous, around 100 million years ago.
+There are dozens of large caves within these mountains, and many have tourist paths built to visit and admire their beauty and history.
+Two of them we visited last week, and they both gave us extraordinary experiences and impressions.
+However, the first cave in this blog story belongs to the one formed in the foothills of an ancient volcano of the nowadays mountain of Bukulja in western Serbia, although the recent paper posted a theory that the mountain is much younger (15 million years ago) and instead formed i...

 In the Footsteps of Pino Lella